zeppe-lin/start-stop-daemon/README.md

 OVERVIEW
 ========

-This directory contains start-stop-daemon (SSD), a tool that is used to control the creation and termination of system-level processes.
+This repository contains start-stop-daemon (SSD), a tool that is used to control the creation and termination of system-level processes.

 This distribution is a fork of CRUX' SSD as of commit 6209edb (Sat Apr